Layouts Management in Xeoma: camera grid and screen styles

 There is one more way to somewhat relieve the server at the expense of the client and that is to go “Layouts menu” → “Enable buffering on the client side”.
 More ways of reducing CPU load.

-Layout management is a very important factor in creating effective security systems protecting both your private and business life.
+Layout management is a very important factor in creating effective and convenient security systems protecting both your private and business life.